ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/server-wide/certificates/put-client-certificate.java.markdown

-﻿# Operations : Server : How to Put a Client Certificate
+# Operations: Server: How to Put a Client Certificate

 You can register an existing client certificate using **PutClientCertificateOperation**.